 10. Phone numbers and other contact information

 Pack a list that includes the phone number for your vet’s office, plus the nearest emergency animal hospital if your regular vet is not open on nights and weekends.
-Also include the number for your local animal control (Carroll County Animal Control can be reached at (301) 600-1546) and the ASPCA Animal Poison Control Center: (888) 426-4435.
+Also include the number for your local animal control (Montgomery County Animal Control can be reached at (240) 773-5900 and DC Animal Control can be reached at (202) 723-5730) and the ASPCA Animal Poison Control Center: (888) 426-4435.

 Keep Your Pet Safe When You’re Not Around